 The merger agreement may be terminated, or the completion of the holding company reorganization may be deferred, at any time prior to its completion (even after approval by our shareholders) by the Board of Xerox.
 In addition, the holding company reorganization will only be completed if the conditions set forth in the merger agreement are satisfied or waived.
-See "Proposal 1 - Approval of The Holding Company Reorganization -Conditions to the Holding Company Reorganization."
+See "Proposal 1 - Approval of The Holding Company Reorganization."
 Accordingly, there is a chance that, even with shareholder approval, the holding company reorganization will not be completed.
 This could result in substantial costs for Xerox.